Fenris0208/bookmark_syncro/README.md

 # bookmark_syncro
-Programm to synrc different bookmark-files to one
+Programm to synrc different bookmark-files to a database